2019 Pathways Conference Pitch Session Network

-- Must be a confirmed registrant for an MCCA Conference.
+- ALL PSN participants MUST be a confirmed registrant of the 2019 Pathways Conference prior to the application being considered.
 There is no additional cost to participate.

 - Corporate Legal Departments:

-- In-house counsel participants MUST have the authority or be in a position to hire outside counsel.
+- In-house counsel MUST have the authority to hire outside counsel directly; but

 - Law Firms:

-- Law firm participants MUST be a diverse partner (MCCA’s definition of diversity includes gender, race/ethnicity, LGBTQ, veterans/service members and attorneys with disabilities).
+- Law firm participant MUST be a DIVERSE PARTNER (MCCA’s definition of diversity includes gender, race/ethnicity, LGBTQ, veterans/service members and attorneys with disabilities);

 - Legal Service Providers (non-law firms):

-- Legal service providers MUST be an MCCA Conference sponsor in order to participate in the Pitch Session Network because they do not meet MCCA membership requirements.
+- Legal service providers MUST be 2019 Pathways Conference sponsors to participate in the Pitch Session Network; and

 Who may participate in the Pitch Session Network?

-- In-house counsel MUST have the authority to hire outside counsel.
+- Have the authority to hire outside counsel; and

-- Be employees of law firms that are MCCA members (or pre-approved affiliate affinity organizations);
+- Be employees of law firms that are MCCA members (or pre-approved affinity organizations); and

-Please refer to the section “Eligibility Criteria for Pitch Session Network Participants” for specific information.
+Please refer to the section“Eligibility Criteria for Pitch Session Network Participants”.

-- Law firm applications that match the requirements of the participating corporate legal department(s) will be forwarded to each in-house counsel’s attention for their review.
+- Law firm applications that match the requirements of the participating corporate legal department(s) will be forwarded to each in-house counsel for their review.

-- In-house counsel will then select which diverse law firm partner they are interested in meeting.
+- In-house counsel will then select which law firm partner they are interested in meeting.

-- Diverse law firm partners and in-house counsels will be provided a list of participating legal service vendors and a description of their services.
-Diverse law partners and in-house counsels will decide which legal service vendors they want to meet based on what services they are seeking.
+- Law firm partners and in-house counsel will be provided a list of participating legal service providers and a description of their services.
+They will decide which legal service providers (that are not law firms) they want to meet with based on the services they are seeking.

 May you bring other attorneys from the same MCCA Member Law Firm to participate in the Pitch Session meetings?

-Law Firm partners may bring other attorneys from their MCCA Member Law Firm to the pitch session, ONLY IF ALL OF THE FOLLOWING CONDITIONS HAVE BEEN MET:
+Law Firm partners may bring other attorneys from their MCCA Member Law Firm to PSN, ONLY IF ALL OF THE FOLLOWING CONDITIONS HAVE BEEN MET:

-- Each proposed accompanying attorney is a confirmed registrant of the same MCCA Conference;
+- Each proposed accompanying attorney is a confirmed registrant of the conference;

-- Each proposed accompanying attorney has completed the Pitch Session Network Application;
+- Each proposed accompanying attorney has completed the PSN Application form;

-- The in-house counsel taking the pitch consents to meeting with the proposed accompanying attorneys.
+- The in-house counsel consent to meeting with the proposed accompanying attorney.

 Am I guaranteed a slot to pitch?

-Applications are carefully reviewed and are forwarded to in-house counsel for review if they match in-house counsel’s requirements.
-Please be aware that there could be many reasons why an application was not selected for a pitch session, such as:
+Applications are carefully reviewed and forwarded to in-house counsel if the law firm application matches what the in-house counsel is seeking for from outside counsel.
+Please be aware that there could be many reasons why an application was not selected for a pitch session.

-Due to confidentiality reasons and the volume of applications received, we do not provide information on why an application was not selected for a pitch session.
+Due to confidentiality reasons and the volume of applications received, MCCA does not provide any information on why an application was not selected for a PSN meeting.

-MCCA does not guarantee that the diverse law firm partner or legal service vendor that submits an application for the Pitch Session Network will be selected nor does MCCA guarantee that selection and participation in the Pitch Session Network will result in actual legal work.
+MCCA does not guarantee that the diverse law firm partner or legal service provider that submits a submission for the PSN will be selected to participate, nor does MCCA guarantee that selection and participation in the PSN will result in actual legal work.

 Is there a cost to participate?

-- There is no additional cost for MCCA Conference attendees to participate in the Pitch Session Network.
+- There is no cost for in-house counsel to participate in the PSN.

-- Legal service vendors (non-law firms) MUST be an MCCA Conference Sponsor to participate in the Pitch Session Network.
+- Legal service providers (non-law firms) must be 2019 Pathways Conference sponsors in order to participate in the PSN.

 - For more information on sponsorship, click here.

-What is the format for a Pitch Session Network meeting?
+What is the format for a Pitch Session meeting?

 MCCA reserves the right to:

-- Limit the number of diverse law firm attorneys to the in-house counsel participant; and
+- Limit the number of diverse law firm attorneys to the in-house counsel participant.